YoungHomSeminar/younghomseminar.github.io/content/about.md

 The goal of this online seminar is to provide a meeting space for Early-Career Researchers in homotopy theory, where they can share their research with like-minded peers.
 All Early-Career Researchers are welcome to participate, which includes any incoming and current PhD students, as well as anyone within five years of graduation.

-All talks are held online every other thursdays at 3PM GMT, unless otherwise stated.
+All talks are held online every other thursdays at 2PM GMT, unless otherwise stated.
 Some of the talks are being recorded.
 All recordings can be found [here](https://www.youtube.com/@Young-HOM).

 ### Time-zone conversion

-3PM in GMT is:
+2PM in GMT is:
-- 8AM Pacific Time (GMT-7)
+- 8AM Pacific Time (GMT-6)
-- 9AM Mountain Time (GMT-6)
+- 9AM Mountain Time (GMT-5)
-- 10AM Central Time (GMT-5)
+- 10AM Central Time (GMT-4)
-- 11AM Eastern Time (GMT-4)
+- 11AM Eastern Time (GMT-3)
-- 3PM London (GMT)
+- 3PM London (GMT+1)
-- 4PM Copenhagen (GMT+1)
+- 4PM Copenhagen (GMT+2)